xantari/PinCab.Configurator/readme.md

 19. Create help HTML pages and hookup to the program
 21. Ensure all the features of the ScreenRes editor exist in program
 22. Add all SetDMD functions to program
+23. Add a feature that will compare your table list in PinballY / PinballX / Pinup Popper and show you missing and extra media (such as old outdated recordings) for things like Wheels / Backglass / Playfield / Launch Audio / etc.

 # Thank you!